-Determining your body type can help you set realistic weight loss foals.
+Determining your body type can help you set realistic weight loss goals.
 For example, the ease with which each body type gains and loses weight varies.
-Also, a person with a large fram should not aim to weigh the same as a small-framed person.
+Also, a person with a large frame should not aim to weigh the same as a small-framed person.

-You can get a rough idea of your “ideal weight” based on your frame size/ body type.
+You can get a rough idea of your “ideal weight” based on your frame size.
 We’re not all built the same.
 However, BMI does not distinguish between muscle, bone, and body fat.
 Instead it takes a one-size-fits-all approach.
-This calculator highlights that different people even of the same height, do not necessarily have the same “ideal” weight.
+This ideal weight calculator highlights that different people even of the same height, do not necessarily have the same “ideal” weight.

 Track your results, keep a fitness dairy, and generally write things down so you can see your progress.
 It’s an incredible motivator.

 Fat loss occurs slowly and steadily.
 Losing more than two pounds of weight per week means that you are likely losing a lot of water weight or muscle tissue, and less body fat.
 If weight is lost any more rapidly than this, it is most likely a sign that you need to eat more.

 To lose weight permanently, lose weight slowly and steadily.
 Weight loss should be roughly between 1 – 2lbs a week.
 At the beginning, weight loss may be a little more.
 Fast weight loss is generally to be avoided.1

 A very simple rule of thumb that is often quoted is:

 There are 3500 calories in one pound (0.45 kg) of fat.

 Therefore, to lose 1 pound of fat per week you’ll need to burn 500 calories more than you consume each day through a combination of diet mostly and to a lesser extent exercise.
 So one week of a daily 500-calorie deficit would look like this:

 500 calorie deficit per day x 7 days = 3500 calories per week